Early education funding for children in foster care

 The partner who is not a foster carer is in qualifying paid work and earning a minimum of the equivalent of 16 hours per week at national minimum/national living wage and does not earn more than £100,000 a year

-The partner who is not a foster carer is in receipt of one of the following qualifying benefits:
+The partner who is not a foster carer receives one of the following benefits:

 • Universal Credit - assessed as having limited capability for work